Risk management plan & flood mapping

 When evacuation becomes necessary, either by emergency workers or you decide to leave, be sure to shut down household utilities and empty refrigerators and freezers, leaving doors open.

-Locate your basic Emergency Kit (see our page Plan and Prepare below) and include last-minute items such as:
+Locate your basic Emergency Kit and include last-minute items such as:

 - Special medicines